nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 ==================================

 The script can pass the configuration values to the linked FW module using the ``config`` command.
-Use the following syntax to display list of configurable modules:
+Use the following syntax to display list of modules that can have device runtime options configured:

 .. parsed-literal::
     :class: highlight